trueos/pcbsd/docs/update.rst

 pbi_makeindex
 -------------

-This command is used to make the INDEX for a custom PBI repository which can then be used in AppCafe®.
-Refer to  for instructions on how to create a custom repository.
+This command is used to make the INDEX for a custom PBI repository which can then be used in :ref:`AppCafe®`.
+Refer to :ref:`Create Your Own PBI Repository` for instructions on how to create a custom repository.

 .. index:: PBI Manager
 .. _pbi updateindex: